tom-howard/ros2/docs/course/part2.md

     1. What information (sensor/actuator data) is used to do this?
     1. Do you see any potential limitations of this?

-Consider reading Chapter 11.1.3 ("Pose of Robot") in [the ROS Robot Programming eBook that we mentioned here](../../about/robots.md#ebook).

 In the final exercise we explored the development of odometry-based control to make a robot follow a *square* motion path.
 You will likely have observed some degree of error in this which could be due to the fact that Odometry data is determined by dead-reckoning and is therefore subject to drift and accumulated error.
 Consider how other factors may impact the accuracy of control too.

 !!! question "Questions"